Landowner Permission Requirements and Trapping on Private Property

 The Inland Fisheries and Wildlife Landowner Relations Program is working towards enhancing the relationship between landowners and land users.
 With approximately 94% of the land in Maine in private ownership, everyone must respect all landowners and their rights as landowners.
 All landowner wishes have to be followed by all outdoor recreational participants to help ensure access and use of private property in the years to come.

 Trappers are expected to abide by a higher standard of landowner permission than any of the other outdoor recreational participants.
-This standard is a law that requires written permission from the landowner before going on someone else's land to set traps, except for beaver.
+This standard is a law that requires written permission from the landowner before going on someone else's land to set traps.

 Because trappers have done a great job abiding by this requirement, there is now a better understanding of trapping by landowners and the public in general.
 Contacting the landowners for permission does put an extra burden on the trapper.
 However, the one-on-one communication between the trapper and landowner plays a vital role in improving landowner relations - not only for trappers - but for all outdoor recreational participants.

 You are not allowed to go on another person's land to trap beaver if the landowner has asked you not to go there, either verbally or by posted notice.